 The Grant offers an incentive for an honours or post graduate student to complete a thesis on a labour or social history related theme, making use of the Noel Butlin Archives Centre at the ANU.
-The archives holds an unrivalled collection of trade union and business records, as well as the personal papers of labour movement activists.
 The ASSLH administers the scholarship and makes the payment to the successful applicant.
-It was established in 2004 to honour the memory of the late Dr Eric Fry (1921-2007), an ANU academic and founding member of the ASSLH.
+It was established in 2004 to honour the memory of Dr Eric Fry (1921-2007), an ANU historian and founding member of the ASSLH.

 Previous scholarship holders

 2018 Jack Crawford, Adelaide University, the 1894 shearers strike in NSW.

 2017 Geraldine Fela, Australian National University, the response of the Australian Nurses Federation to the AIDS crisis of the 1980s

 2015 Andrew DeMayo, University of Notre Dame Australia, use of visual propaganda by the US and Australian IWW from 1905-18.

 2014 Liam Byrne, University of Melbourne, Labor at war; the political culture of the Victorian Branch of the Australian Labor Party, 1914-1921.

 2013 Brendan McGloin, Victoria University, ‘The factory occupation’

 2012 Alexis Vassiley, University of Western Australia, ‘Trade union support for Aboriginal rights during the Noonkanbah dispute, 1979-80’